naman-dixit00/Training-Programmes-Ex---Trainee-/README.md

 ## How items were sourced and verified

-- Descriptions above are paraphrased from each programme’s official pages (NASA, IIRS/ISRO, CERN, Microsoft).
+- Descriptions above are paraphrased from each programme’s official pages (NASA , CERN , Microsoft).
 Official sources are cited inline in the relevant sections for transparency and verification. :contentReference[oaicite:4]{index=4}

-- For the ISRO/IIRS course I completed via **EDUSAT/IIRS**, the official brochure and EDUSAT registration confirmation are included in `/documents/` per repository contents.

 ---

 ## Notes on usage and privacy